Introduction

 The

-functions fall into three main categories for working with iterators and generators-
+itertoolsfunctions fall into three main categories for working with iterators and generators-

 linking iterators together